Logo

 Daniel Ellsberg assumed the Pentagon was involved again in contingency planning for a nuclear strike on China should a military conflict with conventional weapons fail to deliver a decisive victory.

-In releasing the classified documents, Daniel Ellsberg offered himself as a defendant in a test case challenging the Justice Department's use of the Espionage Act of 1917 to punish whistleblowers.
+In releasing the classified documents, Daniel Ellsberg offered himself as a defendant in a test case challenging the US Justice Department's use of the Espionage Act of 1917 to punish whistleblowers.

 Daniel Ellsberg noted the Act applies to everyone, not just spies, and prohibits a defendant from explaining the reasons for revealing classified information in the public interest.